Get instant property alerts for www.birminghamwelcomehome.comGet the MoveTo App

 Getting a title search– you will need a historical review of all legal documents relating to ownership of the property – to ensure that there are no claims against the title of the property.
 It’s also necessary to purchase Title Insurance for protection in the event of errors in the records or mistakes in the review process.

-The final walkthrough– you will be given the chance to look at the home one last time to make sure it’s in the same condition as when you signed the sale agreement.
+The final walkthrough– you will be given a chance to look at the home one last time to make sure it’s in the same condition as when you signed the sale agreement.

 In most cases, Possession Date will fall within a few days, and you will be able to move into your new home.